PS City of Erie

-The SS City of Erie was a sidewheeler steamboat on Lake Erie.
+SS City of Erie was a sidewheeler steamboat on Lake Erie.
 It was famous for being one of the fastest ships on the Great Lakes, at the time.
 It also won a race against a newer, rival ship.

 Construction

 The City of Erie was built in 1898 by the Detroit Dry Dock Company in Wyandotte, Michigan, for the Cleveland Buffalo Transit Company (C&B).
 It was designed by Frank E. Kirby.
 The ship was launched on February 26, 1898, and made its maiden voyage on June 19, 1898.

 Operations

 The City of Erie's route was from Cleveland, Ohio, and Erie, Pennsylvania, to Buffalo, New York.
 It was nicknamed the "Honeymoon Special" from the number of newlyweds who travelled to Buffalo, bound for Niagara Falls, on the City of Erie.
 Starting in 1929, the City of Erie operated between Cleveland and Port Stanley, Ontario.